 When you're creating a game, there are a few key things you need to include: a good atmosphere (be it an intriguing story or just some wildly immersive effects), good gameplay mechanics, and a good hook.
 What's going to grab the users' attention?
 Well, for Gears and Guts, all three of those requirements can be summed up with "driving cars into zombies."
 Oh, and did I mention there's a sweet soundtrack to go along with it?

 Here at Android Police, we trade in awesome games.
 Gingers getting chased by the grim reaper?
 Check.
 Apes summoning lightning from the sky?
 Check.
 Zombies taking shotgun blasts to the face?
 Check.
 A kid playing around in his room when he should be doing his homework?
 Okay, they can't all be winners.
 But here's one that is sure to melt your face off: an adorable kitten fighting fields of bunnies.
-What's that?
-You don't see what's so awesome about that?
-Here.
-Let me show you:

 No, it's not a gangster game starring the birds from that one CGI movie.
 Gangster Rio: City Of Saints is Gameloft's latest addition to its collection of "games that are sort of similar to bigger game franchises you know, but aren't terrible ripoffs either."
 Gangstar's latest sandbox takes place in Rio de Janeiro, Brazil and offers the player all manner of weaponry and missions to satisfy their id.

 For a mobile game, Gangstar Rio looks very fully-featured.